JanHerca/urantiapedia/output/wikijs/en/article/Madeline_Noordzy/An_Ounce_Of_Experience.md

 And I also thought of the ‘would-be’ hobbyist, who keeps on going to courses, buys magazines regularly and has spent a fortune on tools, but he doesn't produce anything.
 He just reads and listens and admires or criticizes other people's work.
 And that way he can avoid having to face the real problems of the unavoidable mishaps, which are a natural part of the learning process.

 It is the same in religion.
 “Evolutionary man does not naturally relish hard work.
 To keep pace in his life experience with the impelling demands and the compelling urges of a growing religious experience means incessant activity in spiritual growth, intellectual expansion, factual enlargement, and social service.
 There is no real religion apart from a highly active personality.
 Therefore do the more indolent of men often keep to escape the rigors of truly religious activities by a species of ingerious self-deception through resorting to a retreat to the false shelter of stereotyped religious doctrines and dogmas.
 But true religion is alive.
 Intellectual crystallization of religious concepts is the equivalent of spiritual death.
-You cannot conceive of religion without ideas, but when religion once becomes reduced only to lan idea, it is no longer religion; it has become merely a species of human philosophy.” ([UB 102:2.7](/en/The_Urantia_Book/102#p2_7)) “True religion must act”. ([UB 102:2.8](/en/The_Urantia_Book/102#p2_8))
+You cannot conceive of religion without ideas, but when religion once becomes reduced only to lan idea, it is no longer religion; it has become merely a species of human philosophy.” (<a id="a53_923"></a>[UB 102:2.7](/en/The_Urantia_Book/102#p2_7)) “True religion must act”. (<a id="a53_995"></a>[UB 102:2.8](/en/The_Urantia_Book/102#p2_8))

 Although experience is indeed invaluable in our lives, no amount of experience can give us universe insight unless we have some way of evaluating it in order to recognize the meaning and feel the value of it.
-“There is a spirit nucleus in the mind of man — the Adjuster of the divine presence”. ([UB 196:3.6](/en/The_Urantia_Book/196#p3_6)) “... this evaluator is the child of the Center and Source of all absolute values of divine and eternal reality” ([UB 196:3.16](/en/The_Urantia_Book/196#p3_16)).
+“There is a spirit nucleus in the mind of man — the Adjuster of the divine presence”. (<a id="a55_296"></a>[UB 196:3.6](/en/The_Urantia_Book/196#p3_6)) “... this evaluator is the child of the Center and Source of all absolute values of divine and eternal reality” (<a id="a55_454"></a>[UB 196:3.16](/en/The_Urantia_Book/196#p3_16)).
 It just depends on us how much we want to go along with this “spirit-value sorter”.
 He leaves the choosing to us.
 And as we come to accept more and more this divine leading, we have the greatest experience in human existence: God.
 When we find God, we have found everything.
 The only limitation to this experience of receiving the love of the Father is the extent of our love for our fellow men.

 > “Man can never take the love of the Father and imprison it within his heart.
-The Father's love can become real to mortal man only by passing through that man's personality as he in turn bestows this love upon his fellows”. ([UB 117:6.10](/en/The_Urantia_Book/117#p6_10))
+The Father's love can become real to mortal man only by passing through that man's personality as he in turn bestows this love upon his fellows”. (<a id="a57_226"></a>[UB 117:6.10](/en/The_Urantia_Book/117#p6_10))

 > “And when a human being does find God, there is experienced within the soul of that being such an indescribable restlessness of triumph in discovery that he is impelled to seek loving service-contact with his less illuminated fellows, not to disclose that he has found God, but rather to allow the overflow of the welling-up of eternal goodness within his ow soul to refresh and ennoble his fellows.
-Real religion leads to increased social service”. ([UB 102:3.4](/en/The_Urantia_Book/102#p3_4))
+Real religion leads to increased social service”. (<a id="a59_453"></a>[UB 102:3.4](/en/The_Urantia_Book/102#p3_4))

 Unless the water whel gives freely of the water it has received so abundantly, it cannot keep on turning to receive more.